-2. Annotated Text of the BS Bill 2023 as Against the IEA, 1872 On 11th August 2023, three bills were introduced in the Lok Sabha that seek to repeal and replace the Indian Penal Code, 1860, Code of Criminal Procedure, 1973, and the Indian Evidence Act, 1872:
+On 11th August 2023, three bills were introduced in the Lok Sabha to repeal and replace the Indian Penal Code, 1860, Code of Criminal Procedure, 1973, and the Indian Evidence Act, 1872.
+Subsequently on 12th December, 2023 these bills were withdrawn and a revised version of these bills was introduced.
+The bills were passed during the winter session and notified on 25th December, 2023.
+The new legislations shall be in force with effect from 1st July, 2024: